lumicks/pylake/docs/examples/reca_fitting/reca_fitting.rst

 --------------------------

 Now comes the more challenging part.
 Inverting the model for contour length.
 Luckily, this procedure has already been implemented in Pylake.
-The function `parameter_trace` inverts the model for a particular model parameter.
+The function :func:`~lumicks.pylake.parameter_trace()` inverts the model for a particular model parameter.
 Let's have a look at the parameters it needs.
 We can look this up in the documentation for :func:`~lumicks.pylake.parameter_trace` or invoke help::